holmesha/ISS_tracker/README.md

 - **Path Memory:** Tracks and connects up to **50 past positions**.

 ### Pong Game:
-- **Classic Pong Gameplay:** Paddle movement, scoring, and AI opponent.
+- **Classic Pong Gameplay:** Paddle movement, scoring, and a 2 player or 1 player mode with an "AI" opponent.
 - **Adjustable Speeds:** Customize paddle and ball speeds for faster gameplay.
 - **Dynamic Ball Bounces:** Angled bounces based on where the ball hits the paddle.
 - **Triple-Y Exit:** Press **Y three times quickly** to **return to the ISS Tracker**.